Bonus content: Cloud bill optimization checklist

 Every service in your bill has a defined billing metric for it.
 For example, some services in the AWS Simple Storage Service charge by the number of requests, while others use GB.
 That’s why making sense of the cloud bill is such an overwhelming task.

-To make sense of your usage and costs, you need to look into various areas in your CSP console.
+To make sense of your usage and costs, you need to look into various areas in your cloud service provider (CSP) console.

 Just take a look at AWS Billing and Cost Management Dashboard.
 To get a more granular view, you need to check the Cost Explorer and then group and report on costs by certain attributes – for example, group resources by region or service.

-This is time-consuming and heavily relies on human intervention.
+This approch to cloud cost optimization is time-consuming and heavily relies on human intervention.

 Now imagine doing that for more than one team or department using the same cloud service.